Shaky Axelsen survives badminton nail-biter in Thailand | Malay Mail

 The action was equally spicy on the next court as Indonesia’s fifth-ranked Anthony Ginting and China’s Zhao Jun Peng — 38th in the world — did battle for an epic 80 minutes.

-Ginting held on to claim the match 21-12, 25-27, 21-17, as Indonesia and China were battling it out for a chance to play Japan tomorrow.
+Ginting held on to claim the match 21-12, 25-27, 21-17, as Indonesia and China were battling it out for a chance to play Japan on Friday.

 Malaysia and India were contenders for the remaining berth, as sixth-ranked Lee Zii Jia was victorious over his Indian counterpart Lakshya Sen, who is ninth in the world: 23-21, 21-9.